alphagov/govuk-chat-evaluation-prototype/README.md

 Evaluation tasks that generate responses from GOV.UK Chat require the application to be available in your `~/govuk` directory.

+The means to access input data is documented in [data/README.md](data/README.md).

 ### Usage

 Run `uv run govuk_chat_evaluation` to view available evaluation tasks and options.